Building Your Team

 Behind every successful event is a dedicated team that works cooperatively to ensure all the event components come together effectively.

-The roles within an event team are defined by the required responsibilities and actions specific to the event.
-Teams can vary widely in size and scale, often with team members covering more than one role or area of responsibility, therefore, a key consideration in the event planning process is ensuring there is an appropriate number of staff, with the relevant expertise to complete the required tasks for your event.
+The roles you need in your team will depend on the event you are running.
+Teams can vary widely in size, often with team members covering more than one role or area of responsibility.
+A key consideration in the event planning process is ensuring there is an appropriate number of staff, with the relevant expertise to complete the required tasks for your event.

 When building your team, maintaining an appropriate balance between autonomy and efficiency is important.
-While keeping things ‘in-house’ can mean greater control over variables, in some cases it can be more efficient to outsource some aspects of the event organisation process to contractors or service providers.
+While keeping things ‘in-house’ can mean you have greater control, in some cases it can be more efficient to outsource some aspects of the event organisation process to contractors or service providers.

 Tips:

-While there is no one ‘right’ way to structure an event organisation team, there are common areas of responsibility and associated tasks that can be grouped together to define the following event team roles.
-When creating your event organisation team structure, you can determine the relevant role definitions depending on your event requirements and assign one or more roles to individuals that will make up your team, or split roles between multiple team members if required.
+While there is no one ‘right’ way to structure an event organisation team, there are often areas of responsibility that are common to most events, and roles most events will require.
+When creating your team structure, consider your event’s requirements and assign one or more roles to individuals that will make up your team, or split roles between multiple team members if required.

 - Oversee the entire event planning and execution process.

-- Main point of contact for team members and stakeholders.
+- Be the main point of contact for team members and stakeholders.

 - Manage the event budget and allocate resources.

-- Critical decision-making regarding both conceptual and operational matters.
+- Make critical decisions about both conceptual and operational matters.

-- Ensure that the event stays on schedule and meets all deadlines.
+- Ensure the event stays on schedule and meets all deadlines.

 - Address challenges and provide effective troubleshooting solutions.